jaromilfrossard/gANOVA/README.md

 # gANOVA

 This package provide a modification of the lme4 package in order to optain covariance structure with equal variance for the contrasts of factors.
 Using the formula (1|id:g) with the lmer function produce a parametrization of the variance with additional constraints and may cause convergence error.
-The gANOVA function adds orthonormal contrasts on the g factors and less convergence error and less estimated parameters at the boundary of the domain.
+The gANOVA function adds orthonormal contrasts on the g factors and less convergence error and less estimated parameters at the boundaries of the domain.